My Move To Denver from Nomad to Normal

 Explore these Denver hikes for visitors

-When choosing a home my other choice was Minneapolis.
-I have family there, I used to live and work there in my twenties, and I still have friends there.
-I know the city, I know my way around and I have ample people who would’ve helped me get settled.
+When choosing a home, my other choice was Minneapolis.
+I have family there.
+I used to live and work there in my twenties, and I still have friends there.
+I know the city, I know my way around, and I have plenty of people who would’ve helped me get settled.
 But when it came right down to it, ‘new’ won out over ‘comfortable’.
 I wouldn’t have been as excited about Minneapolis as I am about Denver.
 I’m excited to explore the state, try new adventures, meet new people, and push myself out of my comfort zone a bit.

 My Early Colorado Exploration